 One man’s junk is another man’s treasure.
 Many older furniture pieces were manufactured using higher quality materials than today’s offerings.
 Whether you plan to refurbish it or break down the piece for materials, this practice can really provide you with an opportunity to save a few bucks.

 The cost of hardwoods and exotics such as cherry, oak, maple and teak has risen steadily over the years.
 Old furniture can provide you with a free or inexpensive source for these materials.
-Plus, learn how to refinish old furniture faster by avoiding stripping.
+And refinishing furniture makes it look new again.

 Keep Tires in Alignment